Combodo/iTop/readme.txt

     -------------------------------
 Considering that iTop 2.0.3 is fully compatible with iTop 2.0.x and the number of bugs fixed, we recommend you to upgrade.

-Be aware that the User Portal appearance has significantly been changed.

 1.3 Special Thanks To:
     -----------------
 Bruno Bonfils for his guidance about LDAP and authentication.